CONTENT EDITING 1: "THE DRUG PROBLEM"

 The only title in Japanese is My Uncle Jacinto.
 I am told that the translation is excellent and that the book was a big hit.
 The text, though scanned, has not yet been turned into digital text.

-2. CINE – remakes of old movies, sale of finished scripts, and moving stuff along: idea >> structure >> synopsis >> scenario >> treatment >> script >> movie – is where I intend to focus from now on.
-I was tempted to start here 10 years ago, and the only reason I didn’t was that I figured that I had better first get our texts in order/prepared-for-the-process-outlined-above.
-This “cine-part” of the project falls into many sub-projects.
-See 2.
-CINE below, and then 6.
+2. CINE – remakes of old films, the sale of finished scripts, and moving things forward: idea >> structure >> synopsis >> scenario >> treatment >> script >> movie – is where I intend to focus from now on.
+Fifteen years ago, I was tempted to start here, and the only reason I didn’t was that I believed it was better to first organise our texts, preparing them for the process outlined above.
+This “cine-part” of the project encompasses many sub-projects.
+Please refer to 2.
+CINE below, and then to 6.
 JOBS.

 • 1.
 BOOKS